-Around the world, 168 million children like Qusai are involved in child labor, working instead of learning.
-At least 21 million children and adults are in forced labor.
+Around the world, 152 million children like Qusai are involved in child labor, working instead of learning.
+Approximately 25 million children and adults are in forced labor.
 Finding a solution to these problems continues to be one of the world’s most pressing challenges.
 Overcoming this challenge will require new ideas, new ways of thinking, and innovative solutions.

 The Labor Department’s Bureau of International Labor Affairs (ILAB) publishes three flagship reports that raise awareness about child labor and forced labor, Findings on the Worst Forms of Child Labor; List of Goods Produced by Child Labor or Forced Labor; and List of Products Produced by Forced or Indentured Child Labor.
 ILAB also has just released a new mobile app called Sweat & Toil to make over 1,000 pages of data on these problems more accessible.
 Now ILAB is making the source data open and available to everyone.
 What can you do to help #EndChildLabor?